andrewking92/benchmarking-python/README.md

 ## Features

-- **Ping Operation**: The script supports a "ping" operation, which sends a ping command to MongoDB servers and measures the round-trip time.
+- **Ping**: The script supports a "ping" operation, which sends a ping command to MongoDB servers and measures the round-trip time.
 You can specify the number of iterations for the ping operation to collect statistics over multiple runs.
 The script accepts a MongoDB URI as an argument or reads it from the "MONGODB_URI" environment variable.

 ## Requirements